Selling a house with fire damage in the UK is absolutely possible, but it comes with a unique set of challenges.

 - Local Comparables – What similar properties (damaged or not) have sold for nearby?

 The goal here isn’t to find the “highest number.”
-It’s to find a realistic number — one that reflects the condition, risk, and time investment a buyer will be taking on.
+It’s to find a realistic number: one that reflects the condition, risk, and time investment a buyer will be taking on.

 How Property Rescue Helps

-Let’s be honest — selling a fire-damaged house through traditional routes can be slow, expensive, and incredibly stressful.
+Let’s be honest: selling a fire-damaged house through traditional routes can be slow, expensive, and incredibly stressful.

 That’s where we come in.

-At Property Rescue, we specialise in buying problem properties — including those affected by fire — quickly and for cash.
+At Property Rescue, we specialise in buying problem properties (including those affected by fire) quickly and for cash.

 Here’s how we make it easy:

-- We buy any property in any condition — even if it’s been severely damaged.
+- We buy any property in any condition, even if it’s been severely damaged

-- No need for repairs or tidying up — just leave it as is.
+- No need for repairs or tidying up; just leave it as is

-- Free, no-obligation offer within hours.
+- Free, no-obligation offer typically provided within hours of your enquiry

 - No estate agents.
 No fees.
 No delays.